dedoussis/asynction/README.md

 The pattern of the channel path is: `^(?<namespace>[A-Za-z0-9_\-]+/)?(?<channel_name>[A-Za-z0-9_\-/]+)$`

-If the namespace prefix is omitted, the main namespaced (`/`) is assumed.
+If the namespace prefix is omitted, the main namespace (`/`) is assumed.

 ## TODOs
 1. Payload validation